atanas-zlatev-98/My-To-Do-MERN/README.md

 Used MongoDB for storing and managing task data.

-[NOTE]: The project has low to none validation!!!
+[NOTE]: The project has low to none validation!!! i was just a small project i did in my free time!!!